How to cultivate a passion!

 When we are little, we are encouraged to join sports, learn to play the keyboard, take a painting class, sing, dance and read.
 But as we grow older, we see a major mentality shift.
 The passions we cultivate over the years, eventually get overshadowed by the burden of studying, and they start seeming unimportant.
 We are brainfed by society, that cricket, kiteflying, photography are unnecessary pursuits, and those who motivate us to follow these, are bad influences.
 Particularly in India, choosing a career is governed by society’s orthodox mentality of “settling down” in a 9-5 job.
 Parallel careers like DJing, Standup comedy, etc. are looked down upon somehow.

-Its 2018, and it’s time that we change this mindset.
+It’s time that we change this mindset.
 Life is nothing without passions and there is no other success formula to winning life, other than doing what you love, and loving what you do!
 Today, let’s leave the routine aside, and open our hearts to passions and dreams, let’s talk about why passion drives our lives and how to cultivate it!

 1. FIND YOUR PASSION, FIND YOURSELF: